Skip to main content

 At the risk of sounding tautological: great leaders can only emerge from political and institutional conditions that make great leadership possible.
 The most important characteristic of those conditions is that they do not rely on the mysticism of leadership and do not fall prey to the destructive tide of personal ambitions as well as personal jealousies – both of which are in abundance in our politics today.

-With that in mind, why hasn't the 1987 Constitution of the Philippines produced leaders with the calibur of LKY and Mahathir?
+With that in mind, why has the 1987 Constitution of the Philippines yet to produce leaders with the calibur of LKY and Mahathir?
 That's one question work asking to those who still insist it's the best constitution in the world or it's the best leadership.
 Some say the presidential system has better "check and balance".
 True, some presidential countries are better than the Philippines.
 Some say that it's a matter of voting for the right candidates.
 However, popularity-based elections are what allowed leaders like Marcos Sr. and Joseph Marcelo Ejercito to rise up.
 Also, may I emphasize that having the late Maria Corazon S. Cojuangco-Aquino as a state executive wasn't really the best idea?
 Mrs. Aquino was more fit to remain as a state representative like the late Queen Elizabeth II.
 Mrs. Aquino could've continued to serve as a national symbol of unity.
 Instead, Mrs. Aquino had no idea what to do especially in healing the nation from the fractures of the previous regime.

 Did you vote for the right candidate?
 I'm afraid it's really almost impossible to vote for the right candidate.
 I did complain about how voters kept voting for know-nothings such as actors and athletes.
 Ironically, some are making fun of Senator Robinhood Padilla calling him Boy Sili (Chili) and a know-nothing.
 Never mind that after Padilla finished his sentence, he pursued criminology.
 Back then, why didn't the people vote for the more qualified Jose De Venecia instead of Estrada?
 Why didn't the people vote for well-equipped and qualified people such as doctors, economists, and lawyers?
 Why did they instead vote for actors and athletes?
 How far has the Vote Wisely campaign even worked?